 Lien waivers, also called lien releases, are an essential part of the construction industry.
 Lien waivers were designed to protect the paying party – typically the general contractor.
 A lien waiver is signed by the payee and in exchange the payee waives the right to file a lien for the amount of payment they received.
 This frees the general contractor of a possible lien liability.

 Since lien waivers are vital to the payment application process, every general contractor should have a reliable system in place to collect, create, organize, and distribute lien waivers.
 After all, manual lien waiver processes create bottlenecks in your payment application process.

 Luckily, we have a solution to streamline and automate the lien waiver process.

 Get to Know your Lien Waivers

-Unconditional lien waivers should only be used when the payee receives the final payment – ACTUALLY receives, like money is in the bank.
-If that check bounces you are S-O-L, and we do not want that.
-If you happen to sign an unconditional lien waiver first, you are essentially giving up your lien rights whether you receive payment or not.
-We do not recommend this!
+Unconditional lien waivers should only be used when the payee receives the final payment – receives, like money is in the bank.
+If that check bounces you are S-O-L, and we don’t want that.
+If you happen to sign an unconditional lien waiver first, you ‘re basically giving up your lien rights whether you receive payment or not.
+We do not recommend unconditional lien waivers!

-Ask any Accounts Payable Manager or Controller at a GC what it’s like to receive applications for payment straight to their inbox, and they’ll likely tell you the process is crazy.
-Not only are they receiving the tens if not hundreds of AFPs per job, they’re chasing down those who did their math wrong, or who included an unapproved change order, or didn’t attach their lien waiver.
-And even if you received the lien waiver, you have to check to be sure it’s the right kind, not expired, and properly signed.
-The email trails go on and on as your team tries to track these things down.
-And even if they receive all the documents in a timely fashion, trying to keep these files organized is a nightmare.
+Ask any Accounts Payable Manager or Controller at a GC what it’s like to receive applications for payment straight to their inbox, and they’ll likely tell you the process is… crazy.
+Not only do they receive multiple AFPs per job, they must chase down those subs who submitted incorrect math, included an unapproved change order, or didn’t attach a lien waiver.
+And even if you did receive the lien waiver, you have to check that it’s the right kind – not expired and properly signed.
+The email trails go on and on as your team tracks these things down.
+And even if you have all documents in a timely fashion, keeping the files organized is a nightmare.